 Heisman making that “team” come play his, which was one of the best in the country, was not only extremely petty and dangerous but something a legendary coach of his stature shouldn’t want his name associated with.

-This post was originally published on June 12, 2019 before updating.
+This post was originally published on June 12, 2019.
+We brought it back on the game’s 105th anniversary.